Our Theme

 How you can help at home

 Encourage your child to complete activities on Times Tables Rockstars particularly on the ‘Garage’ tab where the children will then develop their own ‘heatmap’ which will identify the weaker times tables which they can then practise.
-Use the websites recommended in the weekly notices which simulate the times tables test that the children will be taking part in June.
+Encourage them to have a go at the times tables games that are suggested on the weekly notices.

 We work with a company called SEND Supported at school and they are releasing newsletters each week offering support and guidance to parents of children who many have additional needs in school.
 Please find below a link to these newsletters: